Brunno-DaSilva/BudgetAppJSX/README.md

 - When a user clicks on the name of the budget item, they will be taken to that budgets' `show` page and will see the item's details.

-- The user can add a new item
+- The user can add a new item, can edit and delete an existent item

 - Finally, the user will see a sum of the account balance that will be displayed at the navigation bar.

 ---

 I have made this app with EJS last year so I converted it to JSX

 ##### Demo: